stevemclaugh/preservation-torrent/README.md

     - The group of seeders for the original torrent will die out over time.

+    - Relaunching a torrent should be reserved for special cases only.

-## Benefits of torrent-based preservation
+## Benefits of torrent-based preservation using bundles

 - People can participate in the preservation effort without the effort and disk space required to run a full mirror.
 An individual can contribute by seeding just one or two torrents.